Planning and installing vegetative buffers

 From then on, it is important to monitor tree health and make sure changes to farm operations are not negatively affecting trees.
 At the first sign of stress it is critical to address the problem to avoid losses to your investment.
 Semi-annual pruning may also be beneficial depending on the tree species.

-This Beneficial Management Practice aims to set you up for success with a healthy buffer that will require minimal maintenance.
-The Beneficial Management Practice has a care and maintenance section which will give you a general sense of anticipated maintenance activities.
-It is best to consult a trained professional to assist you in creating a maintenance plan specific to your buffer and farm situation.
+This beneficial management practice aims to set you up for success with a healthy buffer that will require minimal maintenance.
+The beneficial management practice has a care and maintenance section to give you a general sense of common maintenance activities.
+It is best to consult a trained professional to assist you in creating a maintenance plan specific to your vegetative buffer and farm situation.

 Funding opportunities